WHAT MAKES A TEXT EASY OR DIFFICULT TO READ?

 How does HIP control readability?

-The appeal of the story and the authenticity of the characters are HIP’s first priority when developing a novel.
+When publishing a novel, HIP’s top priorities are the appeal of the story, the authenticity of the characters and the fluency of the prose.
 HIP novels are written by accomplished YA authors and tested with students.
-Only then do HIP editors check the readability of every page using three different formulas.
+Only then do HIP editors check the readability of every page.
 We reexamine the text to highlight challenging vocabulary and analyze whether a difficult word can be changed or supported with context clues without interfering with the meaning and flow of the text.
-We also look for sentences that are long or complex in structure because dysfluent readers can lose the gist of a sentence if there’s too much distance between the subject and predicate.
+We also look for sentences that are unnecessarily long or complex in structure; dysfluent readers can lose the gist of a sentence if there’s too much distance between the subject and predicate.
 It’s not difficult to shorten sentences; the challenge is to maintain the fluency and natural language of the narrative.

 Finally, we have young readers read the books aloud so we can listen for problems that come up in oral reading or deal with confusions that arise.
 Fifty years of readability theory is important, but so are real kids.